Friends and the Capital Fund

 In August of 2015 the original Capital Policy was signed into effect by Selectboard member Sheila Morse.
 The policy read in part: The Selectboard will adopt a five-year Capital Improvement Plan for the Town of Guilford.
 This plan will include the Town's plan of capital projects proposed to be undertaken during each of the following five years, the estimated cost of those projects, and the proposed method of financing.
 The Selectboard will review and update the CIP annually.

-However, when Tammy Sargent asked for the five-year CIP including the Selectboard’s annual updates that the policy required, Sheila Morse responded to the request.
-At this time, Sheila was Guilford’s Finance Advisory Committee Chair and the selectboards appointed Town Administrator.
+Concerned about the fund, Tammy Sargent asked for the five-year Plan including the Selectboard’s annual updates that the policy required.
+At this time, Sheila was Guilford’s Finance Advisory Committee Chair and the selectboards appointed Town Administrator so she responded to Tammy's request.

 Sheila states: